mhinte91/MancalaIsland/README.md

 - Player selects a non-empty pot on his/her side, retrieving all pieces in that space.
 - Player's hand then automatically moves counter-clockwise, dropping one piece in each pot he/she passes (**including** *their own* mancala, and **exluding** opponent's mancala) until the hand is empty.
 - If a player drops his/her final piece in an empty pot on *their own side*, all pieces in the opponent's opposing space are transferred to that pot.
-- If a player drops his/her final piece their own mancala, they takes another turn.
+- If a player drops his/her final piece their own mancala, they take another turn.

 ## Scoring, Win/Lose
 - Each player's score is equal to the number of pieces in their respective mancala.